FREQUENTLY ASKED QUESTIONS

 Q. Do you give sibling discounts?

 A. We do not offer sibling discounts.
-We do have a family tuition max, but typically a family wouldn't reach that until their dancers are in longer classes or coming multiple times a week.
+We do have a family tuition max which a family would typically reach when their dancers are in the higher levels coming multiple times a week.

 Q. Will my child have to do performances or recitals?